Contact Us Today (424) 372-3112

 In basic terms, home confinement in California criminal cases is set by the judge and will always carry specific conditions requiring you to remain inside your home during portions of the day.
 In other words, these conditions are imposed rather than sitting in jail.

-It's controlled by use of an electronic monitoring device that is designed to restrict your freedom to a specific location – commonly known as “house arrest” – involving the use of a bracelet worn on your ankle to verify location and times.
+It's controlled by an electronic monitoring device designed to restrict your freedom to a specific location—commonly known as “house arrest.”
+This device involves wearing a bracelet on your ankle to verify your location and times.

 There are many California electronic monitored programs used as a condition of probation or parole.
-It's uses a Global Positioning System (GPS) using satellite technology to track your movements within a general area.
-Its primary function is to confirm compliance with the terms of your probation.
+These programs use a Global Positioning System (GPS) using satellite technology to track your movements within a general area.
+Their primary function is to confirm compliance with the terms of your probation.

-It's primarily designed to help with the prison overcrowding crises which led to passing the California Criminal Justice Realignment Act of 2011.
+It's primarily designed to address the prison overcrowding crisis that led to the passage of the California Criminal Justice Realignment Act of 2011.

-California Electronic monitoring programs are a powerful tool to supervise a convicted defendant in the community.
-It's an established jail alternative used by judges for certain low-risk offenders convicted of non-violent crimes.
-It can also be used for high-risk offenders on parole released from a California state prison.
+California Electronic monitoring programs are powerful tools for supervising convicted defendants in the community.
+They're an established jail alternative used by judges for certain low-risk offenders convicted of non-violent crimes.
+They can also be used for high-risk offenders on parole released from a California state prison.

 Types of California Electronic Monitoring Tools

-In Los Angeles County criminal courts, there are various types of electronic monitoring systems, and all of them are utilized as an alternative to serving time in jail.
+In Los Angeles County criminal courts, various electronic monitoring systems are utilized as alternatives to jail time.

 SCRAM device

-It's an ankle bracelet that monitors alcohol concentration through your skin, but doesn't monitor your location.
-If you decide to drink some alcohol, the device alerts a monitoring agency who will then report the violation to the court.
-It is not designed to prohibit where your travel.
+It's an ankle bracelet that monitors alcohol concentration through your skin but doesn't monitor your location.
+If you decide to drink some alcohol, the device alerts a monitoring agency, which will then report the violation to the court.
+It is not designed to prohibit where you travel.

-In situations where the court wants to keep track of your location and any alcohol consumption, they will use a monitoring tool called “home detention plus SCRAM.”
-This bracelet is used in connection with a home base station and monitor restrictions on curfew and your blood alcohol level.
+In situations where the court wants to monitor your location and alcohol consumption, they will use a monitoring tool called “home detention plus SCRAM.”
+This bracelet is used in conjunction with a home base station and monitors curfew restrictions and your blood alcohol level.

 Home detention

-Home detention monitoring is the most common by using an ankle transmitter bracelet and a home monitoring unit, which is installed and connected to a home phone line or even a cellular signal.
+Home detention monitoring is the most common method, using an ankle transmitter bracelet and a home monitoring unit, which is installed and connected to a home phone line or even a cellular signal.
 It should be noted that you have to pay for using this type of monitoring program.
-However, if you don't have an ability to pay, you could still be eligible for the program.
+However, if you are unable to pay, you could still be eligible for the program.

-The ankle transmitter bracelet sends a 24-hour signal a monitoring agency that gives them real-time communication of tampering with instrument, irregular use, or violation of curfew or location restrictions.
+The ankle transmitter bracelet sends a 24-hour signal to a monitoring agency, which gives them real-time communication about tampering with the instrument, irregular use, or violation of curfew or location restrictions.

 Drug Patch